QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

   | _ ->
       (*
       check the min in the list.
-      Save in r the arbre_phylo and in v the min value of malus that we found.
+      Save in r the arbre_phylo and v the min value of malus that we found.
       *)
       let rec check_min (l: arbre_phylo list) (r: arbre_phylo) (v: int) = match l with